divblox/divblox.github.io/advanced-training-exercise.md

 ?>
 ```

-The component.json file is used to store component specific parameters or lists which we do not need for this component.
-We will discuss all the the styling once the whole dashboard functionality is built.

 ## Account Summary

 For any custom data list, there are quite a few things to consider, but when you understand those, using a default entity data list to construct anything you need becomes very quick and easy.
 Firstly, we create a data list from the component builder for the Account entity, including the attributes: